vedaldi/practical-cnn-reg/doc/instructions.md

 * `gpus` contains a list of GPU IDs to use.
 For now, do not use any.

-* `errorFunction` disable plotting the default error functions that are suitable for classification, but not for our problem.
+* `errorFunction` disables plotting the default error functions that are suitable for classification, but not for our problem.

 Finally, we can invoke the learning code: